 5. Wholesome, uplifting and respectful

 Not easy to find in this day and age.
-I can actually feel good about what our kids are listening to – rather than worrying what “message” is coming through.
+I can actually feel good about what our kids are listening to – rather than worrying about what “message” is coming through.

 6. Encourages godly thinking in an ungodly world